DreamGallery/Auto0L/README.md

 ## submitgenesis.sh
 used to submit genesis proof(proof_0.json)
-The official tower tool doesn't seem to be able to upload it, so a Modify version is provided here《 and will replace it to official version after submitting genesis proof successfully
+The official tower tool doesn't seem to be able to upload it, so a Modify version is provided here and will replace it to official version after submitting genesis proof successfully

 ## AutoLocalTower.sh